 —- Where I ate in Kinsale —-

-I enjoyed this adorable café in Kinsale and it was as sweet as the freshly baked cakes they sell.
+I enjoyed this adorable café in Kinsale, and it was as sweet as the freshly baked cakes they sold.
 Food U is located at the end of the boat dock beyond the center of town.
 It is not long of a walk, maybe 5-10 minutes.
-It is a nice treat if you are down by the boats for a stroll or taking a harbour cruise.
+It is a nice treat if you are down by the boats for a stroll, or taking a harbour cruise.

-It is small place but there is enough seating inside and outside.
-I chose to sit outside since it was very relaxing watching the harbor from my bar stool in front of the café.
-The service was friendly here, you order inside and they bring your food out to you.
-There was a nice selection of baked goods, sandwiches and drinks (coffee and tea).
+It is small place, but there is enough seating inside and outside.
+I chose to sit outside since it was relaxing watching the harbor from my bar stool in front of the café.
+The service was friendly here, you order inside, and they bring your food out to you.
+There was a nice selection of baked goods, sandwiches, and drinks (coffee and tea).

-Fishy Fishy is upscale casual and the service was wonderful, friendly and helpful.
-I had asked my server which dishes were freshly caught and which was his favorite.
-He directed me to the fresh cod with orzo and I realized why this was a favorite of his.
-The cod melted in my mouth and it was nicely sided with a parmesan cheese crisp and orzo.
+Fishy Fishy is upscale casual, and the service was wonderful, friendly, and helpful.
+I had asked my server which dishes were freshly caught, and which were his favorites.
+He directed me to the fresh cod with orzo, and I realized why this was a favorite of his.
+The cod melted in my mouth, and it was nicely sided with a parmesan cheese crisp and orzo.
 The flavors and textures complimented each other perfectly.
-My server was also keen on the local gin and he recommended Black’s Gin from Kinsale.
-It really was a lovely gin and presented in the prettiest glass with a Blacks’s black bird.
+My server was also keen on the local gin, and he recommended Black’s Gin from Kinsale.
+It really was a lovely gin, and presented in the prettiest glass with a Black’s black bird.
 I wanted that glass!